 Pediatric Therapy Program Overview

 Therapy from an occupational therapist team helps children and adults work on cognitive, physical, social, and motor skills.
-The goal is to develop and improve everyday skills and tasks to function independantly moving forward.
+Therefore, the goal is to develop and improve everyday skills and tasks to function independently moving forward.

-Synergy Therapeutic group focuses on learning strategies, developmental strategies, sensory processing issues, and self care.
-The occupational therapist will evaluate each child’s current level of ability and skill.
-The evaluation observes each area including:
+Synergy Therapeutic Group focuses on learning strategies, developmental strategies, sensory processing issues, and self care.
+The occupational autism therapist in Carbondale IL will evaluate each child’s current level of ability and skill.
+For example, the evaluation observes each area including:

 - Cares for themselves

 - Interactions with their environment

 The evaluation will also identify any obstacles that prevent the child from participating in any typical day-to-day activities.

 The evaluation will identify the strengths and struggles each individual is experiencing.
 In addition, the occupational therapist will evaluate and identify the root cause of the symptoms that are expressed (ie. developmental delay, behavioral problems, and other problems).
 And, based on this evaluation, the therapist creates goals and strategies that will allow the person to work on key skills.

 - Eating and diversifying food choices

 - Improve social and communication skills among family and peers